waylonflinn/heapy/README.md

 from heapy import pqueue

 def dijkstra(G, r):
+	'''
-	'''Find the shortest paths from a given node in a weighted graph to every other (connected) node.
+	Find the shortest paths from a given node in a weighted graph to every other (connected) node.
 	'''

     todo = pqueue() # this is the heap-based priority queue